Simple modules of small quantum groups at dihedral groups: Introduction

 \section{Introduction}

-This paper is devoted to the study finite-dimensional representations of certain families of Hopf algebras $\D(V,\dm)$, which are given by Drinfeld doubles of bosonizations of finite-dimensional Nichols algebras $\BV(V)$ over dihedral groups $\dm$ of order $2m$ with $m=4t\geq 12$.
+This paper is devoted to study the representations of certain families of Hopf algebras $\D(V,\dm)$, which are given by Drinfeld doubles of bosonizations of finite-dimensional Nichols algebras $\BV(V)$ over dihedral groups $\dm$ of order $2m$ with $m=4t\geq 12$.
+The Hopf algebras $\D(V,\dm)$ might be considered as analogs of small quantum groups but with non-abelian torus.
 This election is based on the classification result in \cite{FG} of all finite-dimensional Nichols algebras over $\dm$.
-The Hopf algebras $\D(V,\dm)$ might be consider as generalizations of small quantum groups but with non-abelian torus.
+In particular, $V$ belongs to an infinite family of reducible Yetter-Drinfeld modules over $\dm$ and $\BV(V)\simeq\bigwedge V$.

 The small quantum groups or Frobenius-Lusztig kernels $u_{q}(\lieg)$ are finite dimensional quotients of quantum universal enveloping algebras $U_{q}(\lieg)$ at a root of unity $q$ for $\lieg$ a semisimple complex Lie algebra \cite{L}, with some restrictions on the order $\ell$ of $q$ depending on the type of $\lieg$.
 As it is well-known, $U_{q}(\lieg)$ can be described as a quotient of the Drinfeld double of the quantum group $U_{q}(\lieb)$ associated with a standard Borel subalgebra $\lieb$ of $\lieg$.
 Consequently, $u_{q}(\lieg)$ can also be described as a quotient of the Drinfeld double of the small quantum group $u_{q}(\lieb)$.
 The latter is a pointed Hopf algebra over the abelian group $\Z_{\ell}^{n}$ with $n= \rk \lieg$.
 As such, it is isomorphic to the smash product or \textit{bosonization} $u_{q}(\lieb) \simeq u_{q}(\lien)\# \C \Z_{\ell}^{n}$ and $u_{q}(\lien)$ is a Nichols algebra of diagonal type \cite{Ro}, \cite{AS}, \cite{A}.
 In fact, as a consequence of the classification theorem due to Andruskiewitsch and Schneider \cite{AS2}, under mild conditions on the order of the groups, all complex finite-dimensional pointed Hopf algebras over abelian groups are variations of $u_{q}(\lieb)$.
-In these notes, we consider a slight generalization of the small quantum groups $u_{q}(\lieb)$ by considering a non-abelian torus.
+In these notes, we consider objects analogous to the small quantum groups $u_{q}(\lieb)$ but containing a non-abelian torus.
 These pointed Hopf algebras are given by bosonizations of finite-dimensional Nichols algebras over the infinite family of dihedral groups $\dm$ classified in \cite{FG}.
 These Nichols algebras actually turn out to be exterior algebras over semisimple objects in the braided category $\yddm$.
 See Section \ref{sec:dihedral groups} for more details.